 I suggest taking the following steps:

-Start Stockpiling Emergency Supplies: The first thing you need to do, is make sure you have your essential needs covered.
+Start Stockpiling Food and Emergency Supplies: The first thing you need to do, is make sure you have your essential needs covered.
 In the case of a pandemic, the essentials include water, shelter, food, sanitation, medications, and personal security.
 During a Pandemic, the less contact you have with others, the better your chances are of staying healthy.

 Previous pandemics have gone through communities in a matter of six to eight weeks; at a minimum, you should have at least a six to eight weeks’ worth of emergency supplies on hand at all times.
 Once you have that covered, you can then set a goal to stockpile enough for 3, 6 and then 12 months.